evandrosouza-developer/ps2tomsxUSB/README.md

 - X1 - Connect to MSX PPI 8255 Signal PB1 (HB-8000 CI-15 Pin 19 / XP-800 CI-4 Pin 19);
 - X0 - Connect to MSX PPI 8255 Signal PB0 (HB-8000 CI-15 Pin 18 / XP-800 CI-4 Pin 18);
 - Caps LED - Connect to MSX PPI 8255 Signal PC6 (HB-8000 CI-15 Pin 11 / XP-800 CI-4 Pin 11);
-- Kana LED - Connect to MSX YM2149 IOB7, pin 6 of DIP package.
-If the MSX doesn't have this, you can leave it open, as it already has an internal pull-up connection.
+- Kana LED - Connect to MSX YM2149 or AY3-8910 IOB7, pin 6 of DIP package.
+If the MSX doesn't have this indicator LED, you can leave it open, as it already has an internal pull-up connection.
+In brazilian, argentinian and most european MSX, for example, this is a non-connect pin.

 3) Serial console:
  It is the only option for console available if you are using Blue Pill.
-Vide ## Why not STM32F103C8T6 Blue Pill?
+See ## Why not STM32F103C8T6 Blue Pill?

  The connection is needed only to update internal PS/2 to MSX key mapping Database.
 To create this Intel Hex file, better to use the Macro based Excel file, so you have to trust and enable macro excecution in excel app.